 - CSU Extension, Denver Botanic Gardens & Green Industries of Colorado: Plantalk™

 As mentioned above, one of the most important benefits of Xeriscaping is that it involves utilizing foliage that requires a minimal amount of water to create an attractive garden.
 However, many other reasons to consider Xeriscaping include:

 - Xeriscaping is drought-resistant – which means this type of garden can survive long periods without a significant amount of rain

 - Lower water bills – gardens that require very little water can result in low water consumption and a significant monthly/yearly savings

 - Impressive gardens are highly desirable – a home with mature Xeriscaping can increase the value and desirability of the property

 - Xeriscaping attracts valuable pollinators – bees and other insects are attracted to Xeriscaping, which is something that helps the environment overall

-People who live in a covenant controlled community in Castle Rock, Castle Pines, or Parker should talk with their property management company or neighborhood association before making plans for Xeriscaping.
+People who live in a covenant controlled community in Castle Rock CO, Castle Pines CO, or Parker CO should talk with their property management company or neighborhood association before making plans for Xeriscaping.
 Some covenant-controlled neighborhoods have specific recommendations when it comes to altering the look of your landscaping.